Last Updated on November 29, 2019 by Christine Kaaloa

 Taiwan is very much a foodie capital to explore if you love food and travel!
 Oh yes, it is.
 So of course, I wanted to take a food tour to see and experience the country through its food.
 Enter Taipei Eats food tour.

-Although I’ve experienced good food tours, Taipei Eats showed me how great food tours should be. …And well, now I’ve been spoiled.
+Although I’ve experienced really good food tours, Taipei Eats showed me how great food tours should be. …And well, now I’ve been spoiled.

 Here’s a summary of my memorable Taipei food tour highlights: